sisl/PyroRL/paper/paper.md

 - `4 = PATHS_INDEX` – the number of paths a square is a part of

 ### Action Space
-Whether or not to evacuate.
-If evacuating, the agent must choose a specific populated area to evacuate, as well as a path to evacuate from.
+The action space describes whether or not a populated area should evacuate.
+If evacuating, the agent must choose a specific populated area to evacuate, as well as a path from which to evacuate.

 - Transition Model: determined by the stochastic nature of the wildfire implementation, which we describe below
 - Reward Model: $+1$ for every populated area that has not evacuated and is not ignited, and $-100$ if a populated area is burned down